entregana/entregana-backend/README.md

 ##### Via the command line

-Run the `runTemplateServer` Gradle task.
+Run the `runEntreganaServer` Gradle task.
 By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`, and serves the webserver on port `localhost:10050`.

 ##### Via IntelliJ

-Run the `Run Template Server` run configuration.
+Run the `Run Entregana Server` run configuration.
 By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`, and serves the webserver on port `localhost:10050`.

 #### Interacting with the webserver